Start9Labs/nextcloud-startos/instructions.md

 1. Insert your default username and password, located in "Properties".
 1. Bookmark the site for future visits, or better yet, save it to your Bitwarden server!
 1. Optionally change your default username/password.

-**Note**: You can only use Nextcloud from the browser over Tor if you have Tor enabled in Config.
-See "Initial Config" (above) for more details.

 ## Using Nextcloud client apps